 At least once a week, water the garden to give it a good soaking.
 However, the need to frequently add water during hot seasons is advisable.
 Cut the weeds down to help maintain the moisture of the garden.

 During harvest season, make sure to always pick the ripened crops to stimulate more production.
 Vegetable gardeners can also place some furniture near their garden where they can spend their afternoons while maintaining their garden.

 A well-planned and well-tended garden will surely provide productivity for many years with minimal maintenance.
+With references to multiple beginner’s guides to gardening, you will be all set.
 Going green can help enhance your productivity and patience.
 A green thumb can not only save your pocket, but also Mother Earth.

 Author Bio: Alyssa Mason Prout is a health enthusiast and a blogger.
 She spends her time taking care of her succulents.
 Besides planting, Alyssa loves to write.
 She is an active contributor for Focus on Furniture.